gbdrummer/symbiocss/03 - Interfacing with JavaScript.md

 ---
 # Interfacing with JavaScript

 Cluttered HTML and indecipherable CSS are bad enough as it is, but throw JavaScript into the mix and a bad situation becomes worse.
-If you need to target an HTML node in your JavaScript, which scenario would you prefer to see:
+For instance, if you needed to target an HTML node in your JavaScript, which of the following two examples would you prefer to use?

 This:
 ```js